endian-dev/Shokken-Issues/README.md

 [**Create New Issue →**](https://github.com/endian-dev/Shokken-Issues/issues/new/choose)

-For those without authenticated Github access, you can report the issue on the [Google Groups](https://groups.google.com/u/1/a/shokken.rsvp/g/shokken-alpha-testers).
+For those without authenticated GitHub access, you can report the issue on the [Google Groups](https://groups.google.com/u/1/a/shokken.rsvp/g/shokken-alpha-testers).

 ## 💬 Community Discussions